-Charting your cycle with Fertility Awareness-Based Methods (FABM) can help you measure signs of improvement toward hormonal balance on a monthly basis, in addition to practicing a natural form of family planning that’s more effective than the Pill.
-Schoenfeld recommends FABMs to her clients, because they “help women understand their fertility and overall health, which can be very empowering.”
+Charting your cycle with Fertility Awareness Methods (FAM) can help you measure signs of improvement toward hormonal balance on a monthly basis, in addition to practicing a natural form of family planning that’s more effective than the Pill.
+Schoenfeld recommends FAMs to her clients, because they “help women understand their fertility and overall health, which can be very empowering.”

 What You Can Do

 The Post-Birth Control Syndrome Awareness website features many presentations aimed to educate women experiencing post-birth control symptoms; the information ranges from traditional medicine (nutrition, lab testing, FAMs) to less conventional paths (think essential oils).
 In one session, naturopathic Dr. Pamela Langenderfer discusses how certain foods can help correct hormonal imbalances.
 In another, holisitic nutrition expert and personal trainer Jenn Pike explores what actually causes acne (perhaps it’s your gut health?) and thus how to remedy it.
 The information at the Post-Birth Control Syndrome Awareness website is free this week and will be available in packages to purchase thereafter.